cosmos/ibc-go/docs/ibc/proposals.md

 ### Step 2

-If the chain has been updated to ibc-go >= v1.1.0, anyone can submit the governance proposal to recover the client by executing this via CLI.
+Anyone can submit the governance proposal to recover the client by executing the following via CLI.
+If the chain is on an ibc-go version older than v8, please see the [relevant documentation](https://ibc.cosmos.network/v7/ibc/proposals).

 > Note that the Cosmos SDK has updated how governance proposals are submitted in SDK v0.46, now requiring to pass a .json proposal file